George Ryder Stakes

 The George Ryder Stakes is an Australian Turf Club Group 1 Thoroughbred horse race for three-year-olds and over at Weight for age conditions, over a distance of 1500 metres at Rosehill Gardens Racecourse, Sydney, Australia in March or April.
 It is run on the same day as the Golden Slipper Stakes.

-The prize money is A$1,000,000.

 Winx is the only horse to have won the race more than two times.